COVID-19 curves: Compare Canada and other key nations

 On Feb.
 26, 2020 the CDC warned Americans to prepare for an outbreak as the first evidence of community spread in the U.S. appeared involving a case in California with an unknown origin.
 By the end of the month, Washington state declared a state of emergency.
 Over the course of the next week or so, Florida, New York and other states declared a public health emergency as well.

-The NBA became the first major sports league to suspend games as WHO formally declared a pandemic on March 11, marking a major shift in tone and the sense of urgency around the pandemic.
-The following day, the CDC recommended against non-essential travel to a number of countries and regions including China, most of Europe, and Iran.
+In March 12, 2020, the CDC recommended against non-essential travel to a number of countries and regions including China, most of Europe, and Iran.
 Two days later, the U.S. declared a national emergency, while travel restrictions were also imposed for incoming visitors from Europe and elsewhere.

-On March 20, 2020, U.S. and Canada closed its international borders -- the longest in the world -- to all non-essential travel between the two countries, a restriction that still remains in effect.
+Then, on March 20, 2020, U.S. and Canada closed its international borders -- the longest in the world -- to all non-essential travel between the two countries.

 But vaccinations slowed down significantly by late April as demand waned across almost all states.
 A pause in the single-shot Johnson & Johnson vaccine due to blood clot concerns was a partial factor, some experts said.
 In a bid to incentivize those who have yet to get a vaccine, some businesses and governments began offering freebies and major “prizes” like Ohio’s plan to give away millions of dollars and full-ride scholarships through lotteries.